outworldly/PMC/Accountability.md

 The presence of a private military company, such as EO, may create an illusion of governability.
 This means that although the company provides security services, it does not address the substantive problems that contribute to conflict.
 As a result, the conflict persists, and the company's role becomes limited to providing a temporary sense of security.

-## Exaggerated Strategic Impact

-Some argue that the strategic impact of private military companies like EO is often exaggerated.
-These companies may not have the capacity to effectively address the complex issues of conflict.
-Therefore, relying solely on their